mcinglis/c-style/readme.md

 I learnt this from *21st Century C*.
 So many C interfaces could be improved immensely if they took advantage of this technique.
 You can define a macro to make this easier for multiple functions.

-Don't use named parameters everywhere.
-If a function's only parameter happens to be a struct, that doesn't necessarily mean it should become the named parameters for that function.
+Don't use named arguments everywhere.
+If a function's only argument happens to be a struct, that doesn't necessarily mean it should become the named arguments for that function.
 A good rule of thumb is that if the struct is used outside of that function, you shouldn't hide it with a macro like above.

 ``` c
 // Good; the typecast here is informative and expected.